Rosina Palmer: Early life and career

 Rosina Martha Carandini was born on 27 August 1844 in Hobart.
 She was the eldest of the five daughters of Jerome Carandini, Marquis of Sarzano, and Marie Carandini née Burgess.
 As her father had no money, the family was dependent on their mother's career as an opera singer.
 Educated in Sydney and Melbourne, Rosina showed early promise in piano and placed first in school pianoforte competitions.
 Under the tuition of Frederick Augustus Packer, she developed a soprano voice.
 Her debut appearance was at St. Joseph's Cathedral in Hobart.

-Rosina's mother was determined and, after Rosina appeared beside her in the opera Norma as Adalgisa when she was fourteen, her mother encouraged her only in singing.
+Rosina appeared in the opera Norma as Adalgisa when she was fourteen, in which her mother played the title character.
+This role fuelled her mother's ambitions for her and she afterwards encouraged her only in singing.

-Rosina married accountant Edward Hodson Palmer on 8 November 1860, with whom she would have eight children.
+Rosina married Edward Hodson Palmer on 8 November 1860, with whom she would have eight children.
+Her husband was a cashier who later worked as an accountant in the Bank of Australasia.
 She initially had no interest pursuing a career in music and only appeared at charity concerts, but joined her mother's concert company on an extended tour of Australia, New Zealand, India and the United States as "circumstances [rendered] it necessary".
 Four of her sisters joined in later years and they were known as the Carandini Family Troupe, until their father's death led to their mother abandoning the European tour in 1870.

 Career in Melbourne

 When Palmer and her husband moved to Melbourne in 1866, she continued her career as a singer, but did concerts in major cities instead of tours and was an oratorio singer.
-Palmer sang solo parts with low pay in the Melbourne Philharmonic Society and the Liedertafels, as they were socially acceptable as opposed to a "respectable matron [appearing] on the always-suspect opera stage".
+Palmer sang solo parts with low pay in the Melbourne Philharmonic Society and the Liedertafels, as they it was considered improper for a married woman to appear on an opera stage.
 When Alfred, Duke of Edinburgh, visited Melbourne he was impressed by Palmer's performance and promised to provide her musical education, but this did not come to pass.

 Palmer joined a traveling quartet as soprano with Armes Beaumont, S. Lamble and Mrs. Cutter in 1872 and they toured Australia and visited New Zealand.
 She and Beaumont were also the main singers in a series of concerts at the Royal Exhibition Building and she was a soloist on the Scots' Church choir from 1880–1910.
 Although her income was small, she was able to continue singing because her husband's was slightly larger.